The Breakdown of Resummed Perturbation Theory at High Energies: Conclusions

-However, we also remark that our results are only valid at the kinematic threshold, where all final-state particles are at rest.
-That is, strictly speaking, the multiparticle amplitudes are located at the ultimate edge of the physical phase space.
-Therefore, the associated physical cross section vanishes, such that a rapid growth at high energies poses no catastrophic problem.
+However, we remark that our results do not necessarily imply a violation of unitarity in the quantum theory.
+That is, the previous discussion is only valid at the kinematic threshold, where all final-state particles are at rest.
+Strictly speaking, the multiparticle amplitudes are located at the edge of the physical phase space.
+Therefore, the associated physical cross section vanishes, such that a rapid growth at high energies may pose no catastrophic problem.
 In fact, the perturbative as well as semiclassical methods allow to move away from the kinematic threshold into a non-relativistic regime (see, e.g.,~\cite{Libanov:1994ug,Khoze:2014kka}).
-Nevertheless, even in this scenario, at least for $\varphi^4$ theory, the rapid growth of the amplitudes persists, certainly calling for further investigations.
+Nevertheless, even in this scenario away from threshold, at least for $\varphi^4$ theory, the rapid growth of the amplitudes persists.
+This property certainly calls for further investigations also in our example of theories featuring higher-order self-interactions.
 It would also be interesting to examine if the inherent structure of a sum of exponential functions prevails when quantum corrections subleading in the particle number $n$ are included.

 In summary, our findings indicate a possibly severe breakdown of resummed perturbation theory in the high-energy limit of scalar quantum field theories, even in scenarios where non-perturbative effects, such as instantons, are absent.
 However, the inherent non-perturbative nature of the multiparticle amplitudes remains peculiar.
 While the generating-field technique, only including the leading singularities of the classical background field, may not be sufficient to investigate this problem in more depth, the exact agreement with earlier, more rigorous results in the quantum mechanical analogue of scalar field theory is nevertheless striking.
 We conclude that our work points increasingly towards the need for novel non-perturbative behavior or even new physical phenomena in theories of scalar quantum fields at high energies.